brianegan/bansa/Readme.md

 In this example, when the "INIT" action is fired, we want to initialize the state of our application.
 Therefore, we return a new instance.

-When the "INCREMENT" action is fired, we want to simply increase the counter by 1.
+When the `INCREMENT` action is fired, we want to simply increase the counter by 1.

-If "DECREMENT" is fired, we'll need to decrease the counter by 1.
+If `DECREMENT` is fired, we'll need to decrease the counter by 1.

 And that's all there is to it: We're simply describing how the state should change in response to an action.